What is the History and Different Ages of Comic Books?

 The Golden Age of Comic Books (1938-1956)

-The Golden Age of comic books began with the publication of Action Comics #1 in 1938, which introduced the iconic character of Superman.
+comic book historyThe Golden Age of comic books began with the publication of Action Comics #1 in 1938, which introduced the iconic character of Superman.
 This era also saw the creation of other beloved superheroes like Batman, Wonder Woman, and Captain America.
 Comic books during this time often featured superheroes fighting America’s enemies, providing both entertainment and a morale boost during World War II.
 Additionally, other genres like Westerns and sci-fi started to appear towards the later years of the Golden Age.
+You can get a reprint of the iconic Action Comics #1 on Comixology (an Amazon co)

 “The Golden Age of comic books marked the emergence of superheroes as a cultural phenomenon, capturing the imagination of readers with their extraordinary powers and thrilling adventures.” – Comic Book Historian